ZSky AI Power User Guide: Get 10x More from Your Credits

 - Iterate, do not restart: Change one element at a time

-- Test as image before video: Save 5-20 credits per failed video prompt
+- Test as image before video: Refine your concept in seconds before committing to video

 - Maintain a prompt library: Reuse proven formulas